Patliputra–Narkatiaganj Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 25201 Patliputra Junction - Narkatiaganj Junction Intercity Express covers the distance of 235 km in 7 hours 35 mins (31 km/hr) & in 6 hours 25 mins as the 25202 Narkatiaganj Junction - Patliputra Junction Intercity Express (37 km/hr).
+The 25201 Patliputra Junction - Narkatiaganj Junction Intercity Express covers the distance of 235 km in 7 hours 35 mins (31 km/h) and in 6 hours 25 mins as the 25202 Narkatiaganj Junction - Patliputra Junction Intercity Express (37 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.